March 2019 By Jared Wilber

-Unfortunately, a lot of statistical tests require complex assumptions and convoluted formulae.
+Unfortunately, a lot of statistical tests require complex assumptions and convoluted formula.
 This is especially true of those methods taught in introductory courses, giving the false impression that experimental design is boring and unintuitive.
 But fret not, my valued reader - not all tests are so bad!
 In what follows, I present a visual explanation for the permutation test: an awesome nonparametric test that is light on assumptions, widely applicable, and very intuitive.

 You've finally achieved your lifelong dream: you're an alpaca shepherd.
 And like any alpaca shepherd will tell you, your foremost concern is the wool quality of your herd.*this may or may not be true

 Word on the street in Cusco is that a popular new shampoo increases the wool quality of your alpaca.
 But you're no sucker - you're going to find out for sure.
 You're going to test the difference with statistics.

 In statistical testing, we structure experiments in terms of null & alternative hypotheses.
 Our test will have the following hypothesis schema: